2300193/CS220AU-DP/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JQERWWbnA5c?si=t3U8YDuNiRgYRCMI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 The clip you can see is a good illustration of how institutions can distort reality and manipulate public opinion: all the President had to do in order to manipulate a whole section of the population was to boost their egos by making fun of those who are afraid, and by using an enticing slogan.
-It also shows the extent to which over-frequent use of social networks can lead to the polarisation of society, as in this film, where we can see the population clearly divide itslef into "belivers" and "non-believers".
+It also shows the extent to which over-frequent use of social networks can lead to the polarisation of society, as in this movie, where we can see the population clearly divide itself into "belivers" and "non-believers".

 ### Echo chambers
 Therefore algorithms, by calculating regularities in behaviour to establish a user profile, contribute to a form of isolation for Internet users.
 In reality, each person accesses a different version of the Web, which locks them into a "unique and optimised" bubble.